GPU-overheat/f1-dash/README.md

 - Fixed loading screen to match the website theme.
 - Dynamic table gp title and date (fetched from fastf1).
 - Event can be searched with number and string.
+- EVERYTHING IS A MESS latest results require a code change to search for different races, Searching is shitty but somehow everything is working.